 Cellular stress re-programs gene-expression both at the transcriptional and post-transcriptional levels.
 Transcriptional events have traditionally received most attention in the past, but it has become increasingly clear that post-transcriptional regulation of gene-expression, such as modulation of mRNA decay rates and translation, plays an equally important role for a proper regulation of the eukaryotic transcriptome.
-We use human cell-lines as model systems to directly study how mRNA decay and translation is regulated by interaction with a variety of RNA-binding proteins and non-coding RNAs.
-We utilize cellular imaging, including single molecule mRNA fluorescent in situ hybridization (RNA-FISH), immunofluorescence and molecular biological and biochemical tools to address three major focus areas of our research:
+We use primary human cells and cell-lines as model systems to directly study how mRNA decay and translation is regulated by interaction with a variety of RNA-binding proteins and circular RNAs.
+We utilize CRISPR/Cas9 technologies, global or focused gene-expression analyses (e.g. RNA-seq) along with cellular imaging, including live-cell imaging, fluorescent in situ hybridization (RNA-FISH) or immunofluorescence.
+These molecular biological and biochemical approaches allow us to address three major focus areas of our research:

-We have recently revealed that two RNA-binding proteins, coined TIA-1 and TIAR, work as important repressors of a certain class of mRNAs containing a 5'Terminal OligoPyrimidine tract (5'TOP) during amino acid starvation.
-Our current research efforts focus on further defining the mechanistic details by which these proteins act to repress translation during stress.
-These studies include purification of 5'TOP-mRNA-specific complexes, whose composition is scrutinized by mass spectrometry (MS).
-Other approaches include global assays, which aim at identifying novel translation events that are regulated by starvation and/or TIA-proteins and how cellular signaling regulates this process.
+We have recently revealed that the RNA-binding proteins, LARP1, TIA-1 and TIAR, work as important translational repressors of a certain class of mRNAs containing a 5'Terminal OligoPyrimidine tract (5'TOP) during cellular stress.
+Our current research efforts focus on further defining the mechanistic details by which these proteins act to repress translation and also impact mRNA decay during stress.
+These studies include various 5’TOP reporter assays as well as global RNA-sequencing (RNA-seq) and mass spectrometry (MS) assays, which aim at identifying novel RNA/protein targets and cellular signaling mechanisms that affect gene-expression.